T218-ctrl/OnlineFoodOrderingSystem/README.md

 - **Order Page**: Place and track orders with options to add, delete, edit, and update items.
 - **Payment Page**: Process payments for orders with options to add, delete, edit, and update items.

+## Setting Up the Database

+1. Open SQL Server Management Studio (SSMS).
+2. Run the script `DatabaseScripts/your_script_name.sql` to create the database structure and insert initial data.
+3. Update the connection string in the application configuration file to point to your database.

 ## Installation

 1. **Clone the Repository**: